 If you don’t know how to start Plastic Free July, cut the Top 4: the very common, very swappable sources of single-use plastic pollution.

 Updated 06/26/21 Want to break up with plastic but don’t know where to start?
 Start Here Top 3 Ways to Break Up With Plastic Eat more home-cooked food.
-Processed food, convenience food and to-go food almost always come in plastic wrappers and containers.
+Ultra-processed convenience food and to-go food almost always come in plastic wrappers and containers.
 Food you or someone else cooks at home does not.
-Refuse single-use […]
+Refuse single-use plastic.
+Say […]

 Let’s say you don’t care about the environment at all.
 All you care about is money.
 Why?
 Well, perhaps you’re testing the theory that money can’t buy you happiness—and you demand first-hand proof.
 Maybe you have a psychological disorder—greed may be just that.
 Or possibly you look forward to living in the most unequal society […]

 If you do nothing else to reduce your waste or if you want to start on the zero-waste, plastic-free path and don’t know where to start, consider cutting store-bought bottled beverages.
 The gazillion plastic bottles these drinks leave behind create an environmental mess that Big Soda expects us—the consumer—to clean up for them.
 In addition, because […]